fayaza/se-challenge-payroll/README.md

 **dotnet run** which will open the instance

-once the application is running, you can use: https://localhost:5001/index.html - this will open SwaggerUI to you can easily test both the API https://localhost:5001/api/payroll/report - Alternatively, the GET API https://localhost:5001/api/payroll/upload - use Postman or any other API for the POST API by providing the file as input
+once the application is running, you can use:
+- https://localhost:5001/index.html - this will open SwaggerUI for you for easy access of API
+- https://localhost:5001/api/payroll/report - Alternatively, the GET API which can be run directly
+- https://localhost:5001/api/payroll/upload - use Postman or any other API for the POST API by providing the file as input

 ![img_postman_upload](https://raw.githubusercontent.com/fayaza/se-challenge-payroll/master/setup_images/postman_upload.PNG)

 ## Discussion Points